ubiquibit-inc/sensor-failure/README.md

 ![basic flow](img/buoy-flow.png)

-The implementation uses Spark Arbitrary Stateful Processing to consume from Kafka and stores results in Apache ORC.
+The implementation uses Spark Arbitrary Stateful Streaming to consume from Kafka and stores results in Apache ORC.

 #### BACKGROUND